sagemathinc/cocalc-doc/source/howto/connectivity-issues.md

 It is possible that you might be a victim of some malicious software changing your DNS server and re-routing you through a bad proxy server.
 This is not always the result of hacking.
 It can be a bad configuration on your computer, the result of an over-zealous employer, or hotel.

 Check your DNS settings and try setting [`8.8.8.8`](https://developers.google.com/speed/public-dns/docs/using) as your only DNS server to see if this helps.
 That's a free DNS service provided by Google.
+Alternatively (or additionally) you can setup [`1.1.1.1`](https://1.1.1.1/) by Cloudflare.

 ### Step 10: Is your browser out of date or otherwise incompatible with CoCalc?